stevennevins/account-bound-proxies/README.md

 # EOA Bound Routers
 ### First there was BYOB now there is BYOR

 Externally owned account(EOA)-Bound-Routers provides a protocol agnostic transaction batching mechanism to improve UX for EOA users.
-The goal of the smart contracts are 1.
-Improve the UX for EOA users and 2.
-To help smart contract developers to write simpler, safer, and more atomic interactions.
+The goal of the smart contracts are:
+ 1. Improve the UX for EOA users
+ 2. To help smart contract developers to write simpler, safer, and more atomic interactions.

 Routers are intended to be compatible with https://github.com/gnosis/ethers-multisend